Prison of St-Laurent-du-Maroni: History

 On 22 November 1850, Napoleon III declared: "Six thousand condemned men in our prisons weigh heavily on our budget, becoming increasingly depraved and constantly menacing our society.
 I think it is possible to make the sentence of forced labour more effective, more moralising, less expensive and more humane by using it to further the progress of French colonisation."

-The first batch of prisoners left the Breton port of Brest for the Îles du Salut on 31 March 1852.
+The first batch of prisoners left the Breton port of Brest for the Salvation Islands (Îles du Salut) on 31 March 1852.
 The prison at St-Laurent-du-Maroni was established on the banks of the Maroni River on 21 February 1858.
 All the prisoners sent from France were taken there before being transferred to other prisons or camps.
 The town of Saint-Laurent-du-Maroni proper was founded on 16 March 1880; it was a penal town whose inhabitants were nearly all guards or liberated prisoners.
 The hospital was built in 1912, and the prison itself closed in 1946, the same year the whole colonial penal system was abolished.